HSLdevcom/jore4-jore3-importer/README.md

     target database.
   * The `fi.hsl.jore.importer.feature.system.repository` package contains a repository which allows you to current date and time information from the database.
-* The `fi.hsl.jore.importer.util` package provide factory methods which allow you to instantiate classes provided by the [JTS topogy suite](https://github.com/locationtech/jts).
+* The `fi.hsl.jore.importer.util` package provides factory methods which allow you to instantiate classes provided by the [JTS topogy suite](https://github.com/locationtech/jts).

 The content of the _src/main/resources_ directory is described in the following: